Javascript is not enabled.

 38. Stop smoking

 About 90 percent of nonmelanoma skin cancers and 86 percent of melanomas have been linked to exposure to UV radiation from sunlight, according to the Skin Cancer Foundation.
-But not all skin cancer is caused by thsun.
-Current smoking and heavy smoking were associated with a higher risk of squamous cell carcinoma (SCC), which is the second-most common skin cancer.
+But not all skin cancer is caused by the sun.
+Current smoking and heavy smoking were associated with a higher risk of squamous cell carcinoma.

 Could popping a supplement help stave off nonmelanoma skin cancers?
-Nonmelanoma refers to the types of cancer that occur in the skin that are not melanoma, such as basal cell carcinoma and squamous cell carcinoma.
-While more research is needed, a small study published in American Health & Drug Benefits showed that nicotinamide, a vitamin B3 supplement, has been found to help lower the rate of new squamous-cell and basal-cell skin cancers by 23 percent for high-risk individuals.
+Nonmelanoma refers to types of cancer that occur in the skin that are not melanoma, such as basal cell carcinoma and squamous cell carcinoma.
+While more research is needed, a small study published in American Health & Drug Benefits found that nicotinamide, a vitamin B3 supplement, helped lower the rate of new squamous cell and basal cell skin cancers by 23 percent for high-risk individuals.
 It also lowered the risk of precancerous actinic keratosis.
-Other supplements and vitamins that help are selenium (Brazil nuts are a great source); vitamins C, E and A; zinc; beta-carotene; omega-3 fatty acids; lycopene (found in tomatoes, watermelon and grapefruit); and polyphenols (found in many foods such as tea, coffee, apples, onions, dark chocolate and red cabbage).
+Other supplements, including Polypodium leucotomos (Fernblock), and vitamins that may help are selenium, zinc, beta-carotene, omega-3 fatty acids, lycopene, polyphenols and vitamins C, E and A. Gunnell cautions, “Most of these supplements have not been shown to prevent skin cancer or be sun protective, or there is conflicting data.”

 Join AARP to Continue